 Aloha Tiki Friends.
 Sunshine and the ZTL crew have put together a list of some of their favorite web hot spots.
 Some of these are great resources for anything from music to finding that perfect tropical pottery for your bromeliad.
-Podcasts, Tikirific info and resources, books and plenty of "other."
-None of these sites actually sponsor our program so remember to check things out before going crazy and dropping your whole paycheck on kitchy Tiki stuff.
-If you have any questions about any of our links just send us an email and we will give you as much info as we have.
+Podcasts, Tiki & Mid Century Mod info and resources, books and plenty of "other."
+Start by choosing another podcast to try out and then use one of the tiki resource websites to explore your next bar hopping excursion.

 Our Favorite Podcasts

 Kelly and her friends take a podcast to a place we dare not go.
 Video!
-Each show brings you a new video cast that helps solve those social dilemmas such as awkward party guests, emergency preparedness, appetizer recipes that are sure to please, surviving the holidays, and so much more.
+Each show brings you a new quick and easy cocktail with fun characthers and sometimes great food and appetizers.
+Solve those social dilemmas such as awkward party guests, emergency preparedness, appetizer recipes that are sure to please, surviving the holidays, and so much more.
+Our favorite character is cousin Glendora.

 Our Favorite Tiki Events